Future Perfect Continuous

 What Is Future Perfect Continuous Tense?

 The future perfect continuous refers to ongoing actions that will be finished at some time in the future.
-We usually have a time expression in the sentence.
+It focuses on how long something will have been happening by a future point.

 Future Perfect Continuous: Structure

-The future perfect continuous is composed of the auxiliary verb 'will,' the auxiliary verb 'have' and the past participle of the verb 'be' (which is 'been') and the present participle of the main verb.
-Look at the table below to get to know them.
+The future perfect continuous is composed of the modal verb 'will,' the auxiliary verb 'have,' the past participle of the auxiliary verb 'be' (which is 'been'), and the present participle of the main verb.
+Look at the table below:

-When we use the future perfect tense in speaking, we often contract the subject and auxiliary verb 'will.'
-Check out the examples below, for more clarification.
+When we use the future perfect continuous tense in speaking, we often contract the modal verb 'will.'
+Check out the examples below:

 He will have been studying for three hours. → He'll have been studying for three hours.